 Now, what is this “under-16” story?
 Do they mean that 16 years is the minimum age limit?

 However, there are some exceptions here; some foreign exchange programs, international schools, and bilingual schools would like to see your IELTS scores.
-So you will be required to take the IELTS.
+So you will be required to take the IELTS exam.
 If you are entitled to none of the above situations, and are under 16 years of age but want to test your English proficiency, you have a number of Cambridge tests for that like the Cambridge ESOL (English for Speakers of Other Languages) which will give you an idea of where you stand in English proficiency.

-Coming to the original question again, we now know that there are no upper or lower age limits to take the IELTS.
+Coming to the original question again, we now know that there are no upper or lower age limits to take the IELTS exam.
 However, you might want to keep these case-specific factors in mind.
 If you are aspiring to study at a university in an English-speaking country, you will have to confirm the age limit restrictions for the university or the program that you are applying to.

 If you are planning to migrate to and settle in any English-speaking country, then the age factor plays a major role.
-Depending on whether you are applying for work-visas or Permanent Residency, the age limit restrictions will vary.
+Depending on whether you are applying for work visas or Permanent Residency, the age limit restrictions will vary.
 Every age group fetches your points and the best age group, one that will get you the most score, is the age group of 25-32.
 Gradually, the points will go down as you grow older and beyond 45 years of age, your points table will accrue negligible points.
 For further details about age factor versus visa points, please contact a qualified counselor who can guide you better on this.

-Another notable exception is taking IELTS for Canadian Visa.
+Another notable exception is taking the IELTS exam for Canadian Visa.
 In June 2015, the Canadian government brought about some changes in the Citizenship Act in Canada.
 According to the new set of rules, the range of the age of applicants that are required to take an English proficiency test has been broadened.
-Earlier applicants falling under the age group of 18-54 were required to take IELTS but now all applicants falling under the age group of 14-64 need to take the test.
+Earlier applicants falling under the age group of 18-54 were required to take the IELTS exam but now all applicants falling under the age group of 14-64 need to take the test.

 Here at Manya, we have a diverse pool of advisors with destination-specific expertise – so any query you have regarding the application process, any authentic information is just a call away!